 IMS/Call Session Control Function (CSCF) – This component represents the SIP registrar and routing function.
 It also has a SIP application server interface.

-Session Border Controller – Interconnection (SBC-I) (Interconnection Border Control Function (IBCF) / Transition Gateway (TrGW) – This function is at the edge of the Service Provider network and represents the Network-to-Network Interface (NNI) or peering interconnection point between service providers.
+Session Border Controller – Interconnection (SBC-I) (Interconnection Border Control Function (IBCF) / Transition Gateway (TrGW)) – This function is at the edge of the Service Provider network and represents the Network-to-Network Interface (NNI) or peering interconnection point between service providers.
 It is the ingress and egress point for SIP calls between service providers.

-SHAKEN Elements – Defined in ATIS-1000074.v002 [Ref 2]
+SHAKEN Elements – Defined in ATIS-1000074 [Ref 2]